Long Term Memory Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Long Term Memory is 55 minutes (55m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Long Term Memory (1985) is 55 minutes (55m).
+Directed by Paul Seed, the film runs for 55 minutes in its complete theatrical version.

 Verdict Summary